barghouthi/blog/_posts/2019-07-15-smt-probability.md

 Calvin's insight was that we can see this as a *program synthesis* problem!

 The idea is to use an *axiom family* and synthesize the appropriate axiom from this family.
-Check out this parameterized version of `f_new` above:
+Check out this parameterized version of `f_nondet` above:

 ```python
 def f_synth(x):